OpenTSDB/opentsdb.net/docs/source/api_http/tree/notmatched.rst

 When processing a TSMeta, if the tree has ``strictMatch`` enabled and the meta fails to match on a rule in any level of the set, a *not matched* entry will be recorded.
 This endpoint allows for retrieving the list of TSUIDs that failed to match a rule set.
 It is useful for debugging in that if you find a TSUID in this list, you can pass it through the ``/tree/test`` endpoint to get details on why the meta failed to match.

 ..
 NOTE:: Calling this endpoint without a list of one or more TSUIDs will return all non-matched TSUIDs in the tree.
 If you have a large number of timeseries in your system, the response can potentially be very large.
 Thus it is best to use this endpoint with specific TSUIDs.

+..
+NOTE:: If ``storeFailures`` is diabled for the tree, this endpoint will not return any data.
+Not Matched entries will still appear in the TSD's logs.

 Verbs
 -----